motn/songP2/DesignSong.md

 *Describe the hardware and software that the system must operate in and interact with.*

 - Hardware: The app should work on android emulators in Android Studio and real android devices from different manufactories as well.
+Also android server and DB server will be needed if DB needs to be implemented.

 - Software: The app must be compatible with up-to-date Android versions when running on real android devices.